Skip to Navigation

 The series was at its best when these elements were "balanced," that is, when it was neither overly didactic regarding the social issue, nor utterly conventional as a police drama, nor submerged in the exploration of gender inflected genre.
 If, as sometimes happened, one of these aspects did "take over" the story, the result was often a very thin examination of the element.

 The second major narrative strategy of the series militated against this imbalance.
-This was the establishment of Cagney and Lacey as a "cumulative narrative."
-Unlike serial dramas such as Hill Street Blues, or, in the more strictly melodramatic vein, Dallas, Cagney and Lacey did usually bring each episode to closure.
+This was the establishment of Cagney & Lacey as a "cumulative narrative."
+Unlike serial dramas such as Hill Street Blues, or, in the more strictly melodramatic vein, Dallas, Cagney & Lacey did usually bring each episode to closure.
 Criminals were caught.
 Cases were solved.
 Sometimes, even the particular gender-related workplace issue was brought to a satisfactory solution.

 But beneath these short term narrative aspects of the series, the long term narrative stakes were continually explored.
 More important, each of the closed episodes shed light on those ongoing matters.
 Thus, as viewers watched the Lacey children move from childhood into adolescence, they also saw strains appear in the Lacey marriage, and the toll that strain took on professional commitments, and the conflicts the strain caused in the interpersonal relationship of the two women, and so on.
 Similarly, each small development could lead to new story possibilities, new inflections of character.
 Elements from past episodes could be brought into play.
 Features of character biographies could be revealed to explain events in a particular episode, then used to develop further characteristics in future episodes.

-The cumulative narrative, one of television's strongest forms, was put to near perfect use in Cagney and Lacey.
+The cumulative narrative, one of television's strongest forms, was put to near perfect use in Cagney & Lacey.
 Evidence of the utility of this strategy, and the ways in which its methods of story elaboration can appeal to viewers, came in the latter years of the series.
 Though some critics see the series as diminishing its stronger feminist tonality in this period, it is also possible to see the growing emphasis on the "personal" and "the domestic" as a fuller union of public and private.

 One of the most significant developments in the series in this period was the exploration of Christine Cagney's alcoholism.
 In addition to their own focus on this topic, producer-writers have cited viewer letters calling attention to the fact that Cagney often turned to alcohol in times of stress.
 In a harrowing, two-part, award winning performance, Sharon Gless portrayed Cagney's descent into "rock bottom" alcoholic behavior.
 What is significant about the development is that it altered not only the series present and future, but its history as well, and simultaneously altered the "triadic" structure of social issue, personal problem, and police drama.

-Cagney and Lacey left network program schedules in 1988.
+Cagney & Lacey left network program schedules in 1988.
 But it continued for some time as a staple for the Lifetime network's programming aimed at female audiences.
 Critical and viewer responses to the series continue to be mixed even now.
 Most recently the series characters have been resurrected in the form of several made-for-television movies.
 Older, physically changed, perhaps "wiser," these fictional characters and the narratives in which they appear continue to explore complex issues and themes, and to experiment with narrative forms.

 -Horace Newcomb